Xu0615/Xu0615.github.io/_pages/about.md

 ## 👋 About Me

-I am currently a Ph.D. student in Artificial Intelligence at the [School of Computing and Data Science (CDS), The University of Hong Kong (HKU)](https://www.cds.hku.hk/), advised by [Prof. Difan Zou](https://difanzou.github.io/).
+I am currently a first-year Ph.D. student in Artificial Intelligence at the [School of Computing and Data Science (CDS), The University of Hong Kong (HKU)](https://www.cds.hku.hk/), advised by [Prof. Difan Zou](https://difanzou.github.io/).
 Previously, I earned my Bachelor’s degree from the [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) and obtained my Master’s degree in Artificial Intelligence from the [Faculty of Science, The University of Hong Kong (HKU)](https://www.scifac.hku.hk/).

 My research focuses on **AI Interpretability, Trustworthy and Safety**, aiming to better understand Large Language Models (LLMs) and to design more advanced and safer AI.
 In particular, I am actively exploring [**Circuit Analysis**](https://arxiv.org/abs/2502.11812) and [**Sparse Autoencoders (SAEs)**](https://arxiv.org/abs/2510.03659), with the long-term goal of (1) understanding how LLMs work internally, (2) improving their performance, and (3) building models that are safer and more controllable.